TwilioDevEd/sms-verification-android-python/README.md

   <img src="https://static0.twilio.com/marketing/bundles/marketing/img/logos/wordmark-red.svg" alt="Twilio" width="250" />
 </a>

-# SMS Verification for Android - Server for Python with Flask
+# Archived - SMS Verification for Android - Server for Python with Flask

+Please visit the [App Verification with SMS](https://www.twilio.com/docs/sms/app-verification) page on the Twilio Docs to learn more about how to use App Verification for Android with Twilio SMS.

+## Description

 This sample project demonstrates how to use Twilio's SMS Messaging APIs to verify Android application user's phone numbers.
-This application supports the SMS Verifier APIs from Google Play Services TODO: Link
+This application supports the SMS Verifier APIs from Google Play Services

 You'll also need to have a sample Android application that you configure to use these URLs to verify phone numbers.
-You can download that application from Google here TODO: Link

 ## Configure the sample application